 In terms of the landscape of vendors available to your business, it is important to think about categories of providers and how they map to your needs.
 In the SEM space there are categories such as these:

-These are software providers who specialize at a methodology level and therefore offer you a suite of tools which suit one school of thought.
-For instance, a project management platform or OKR solution, but this will limit your ability to look at the entire Strategy Execution Management conveyor belt.
+These are software providers who specialize at a methodology level and therefore offer you a suite of tools that suit one school of thought.
+For instance, a project management platform or OKR solution, but will limit your ability to look at the entire Strategy Execution Management conveyor belt.

 Pure SEM vendors